emqx/emqx-docs/en_US/security/authn/authn.md

 - The MQTT protocol itself specifies authentication primitives.
 EMQX Broker supports multiple variants of MQTT-level authentication:
   * username/password authentication with various backends (MongoDB, MySQL, PostgreSQL, Redis and built-in database);
-  * SCRAM authentication with built-in database;
+  * SCRAM authentication with the built-in database;
   * JWT authentication;
   * authentication via custom HTTP API.
 - At the transport layer, TLS guarantees client-to-server authentication using client certificates and ensures that the server verifies the server certificate to the client.
 PSK-based TLS/DTLS authentication is also supported.

-In this article we describe EMQX authentication and its configuration concepts.
+In this document, we describe EMQX authentication and its configuration concepts.

 ## Authentication sources